cal-weng/Terminus-docs/docs/use-cases/comfyui-for-krita.md

 4. Launch ComfyUI from your desktop, and verify the installation by generating a sample image.
 5. Copy the address of ComfyUI for next steps.
 :::tip
-For security, you should always run AI applications within your local network.
-When properly configured, your ComfyUI URL should contain `.local`.
+For security, you should always run AI applications within LarePass VPN enabled.

-If `.local` is missing, check your local network environment and make sure no external network proxy service is enabled.
 :::

 ## Set up Krita